-You must apply online through the Universities and Colleges Admissions Service (UCAS).
+You must apply online through UCAS, the Universities and Colleges Admissions Service.

-Your school or college will normally have access to UCAS Apply and will be able to guide you through the application process.
+Your school or college will normally be able to guide you through your application.

 If you are applying independently, UCAS can advise on the application process.

-If you apply to study medicine or veterinary medicine, you can use up to four choices for these subjects.
+If you apply for medicine or veterinary medicine, you can use up to four choices for these subjects.
 You should use your fifth choice for an alternative, back-up subject.
 This will not prejudice your application in terms of demonstrating commitment to study medicine or veterinary medicine.

-If you apply to more than one university, we will not be able to see which other universities you have applied to until the other universities have made their decisions.
+If you apply to more than one university, we will not be able to see which other universities you have applied to until they have made their decisions.
 This means that we make our decision on your application without knowledge of your other choices.

 Applying for more than one degree

-If you want to apply for more than one programme at Edinburgh you should seek advice on your choices from the relevant college admissions office.
+If you want to apply for more than one degree at Edinburgh you should seek advice on your choices from the relevant college admissions office.

-Even if you meet the relevant entry requirements for all of the programmes you have applied for, some of our colleges may only be prepared to make you one offer, especially if you use two or more of your choices to apply to programmes where there is considerable competition.
-In other cases, a college may decide it is possible to make you up to two offers, but this depends on the programmes you have applied for.
+Even if you meet the relevant entry requirements for all of the degrees you have applied for, some of our colleges may only be prepared to make you one offer, especially if you use two or more of your choices to apply for degrees where there is considerable competition.
+In other cases, a college may decide it is possible to make you up to two offers, but this depends on the degrees you have applied for.

-If you change your mind about the programme you have applied to at any point in the admissions process you should contact the appropriate college admissions office at the earliest opportunity to discuss your options.
+If you change your mind about the degree you have applied for at any point in the admissions process you should contact the appropriate college admissions office at the earliest opportunity to discuss your options.